 Contributions are invested in a separate interest bearing account at the Department of Treasury and Finance.
-Interest is paid monthly on monies held, and is treated as income to the fund in accordance with the regulations.
+Interest paid on monies held is treated as income to the fund in accordance with the regulations.

 Purposes of the fund

 Payments from the fund must be made in accordance with the regulations: